Kirbyt97/podcast-tucker/index.md

 # My T-Shaped Student Podcast Outline

+## Audience
+* Students who are considering Tech as their future college

+## Purpose
+* Inform potential new students of Tech's VT-Shaped Student idea, with emphasis placed on the 'T'

+## Structure
+* My idea for this podcast is to structure it off of the informative lectures the school gives future students.
+    * I think this will be effective because of the type of information I am giving the audience.
+I am letting them know about Tech's motives in an informative way with personal examples.
+* My main way of communicating the information will be to use myself as the main example.
+I feel like this is effective because I am a diverse student and I believe people respond the most to personal examples.

 ## Introduction

 * I will begin with a quick theme song.
 My first cue to begin speaking will be after, at most, 10-15 seconds of the song.